Candor Training Series: Resolution

 During this interactive and experiential workshop attendees will use de-identified cases of medical harm to work through the processes of using the results of event investigation to determine whether care was appropriate in a way that is consistent with the principled, comprehensive and systematic approach to patient harm.
 In addition, cases of inappropriate care will be taken through the Iowa Candor statutory methodology with full application of the processes.
 Financial and non-financial options for resolution will be described and applied with the use of enactments involving trained actors.

-- Describe the approach to determining apropriateness of care following patient harm events.
+- Describe the approach to determining appropriateness of care following patient harm events.

 - Outline the Iowa Candor legislation and how it is used during the process of resolving patient harm events.